 ODS thus can be considered an interface between operational system and data warehouse or can be used as a partition of data warehouse itself.
 It can also be defined as a place where granular atomic data can be stored.

-Extraction: It is a process which involves reading and understanding the source data.
+It is a process that involves reading and understanding the source data.
 It also involves copying the source data which can be put into the staging area for further manipulation.

 Data staging area also involves sorting and sequential processing of data.
 It may consist of flat files.
 It consumes lots of time and is more costly.
 It is better to improve the presentation area than taking time in normalizing the data before loading to the presentation area.